 As described in the terms of the Data Use Agreement, researchers are given access to the IRIS data through the virtual data enclave (VDE) through the duration of their research project as approved by IRIS, contingent upon completion of the annual account renewal procedures.
 Account renewal happens annually in August regardless of the original application acceptance date.
 To maintain access to the IRIS data, each year the researcher must:

-- Pay annual invoice to IRIS by August 31st if applicable
+- Pay annual invoice to IRIS, if applicable

 - Submit a brief progress report

 - Submit a list of any applicable publications using IRIS data

 - Submit a list of any grant(s) using IRIS data from a previous year